almovidhussaini/babylonclone/x/btccheckpoint/README.md

 # BTCCheckpoint

-The BTC Checkpoint module is responsible for receiving and managing the checkpoints of Babylon's state on the Bitcoin blockchain.
+The BTC Checkpoint module is responsible for receiving and managing the checkpoints of ybtc's state on the Bitcoin blockchain.
 This includes:
 - handling requests for submitting raw checkpoints
 - processing Bitcoin SPV proofs for submitted checkpoints
 - managing the lifecycle of checkpoints (SEALED, SUBMITTED, CONFIRMED, FINALIZED)